 These aside, the M16 also gets the 16:10 screen and thus smaller bezels, especially at the bottom of the display, as well as a camera integrated at the top.
 Finally!

 The overall design is also similar between the two, with the punctured design of the lid and the reflective prismatic layer that shines out the light in an interesting way, with the muted branding elements and the spacious interior, with an ample arm-rest, a centered keyboard, a large glass clickpad and speaker grills on the sides.
 Just like the G15, the M16 gets a set of 6 speakers, 4 of them firing through those cuts that flank the keyboard, and two more firing through the bottom, and the audio quality is some of the best you’re going to get on a portable laptop these days.

 The IO placement is also identical to the G15, with most ports squeezed on the left side, all the way to the front, and only a microSD card-reader and USB-A port on the right.
-The novelty is the support for Thunderbolt 4, expected since this M16 is built on an Intel platform, but having those USB-C ports positioned at the front of this laptop partially impedes the practicality of this update, unless you plan to use this closed-up and propped into a vertical stand-as a desktop placement.
+The novelty is the support for Thunderbolt 4, expected since this M16 is built on an Intel platform, but having those USB-C ports positioned at the front-left side of this laptop partially impedes the practicality of this update, unless you plan to use this closed-up and propped into a vertical stand-as a desktop placement.
 In this, case, you can end up with a neat setup, as long as you place the laptop at the right of your monitor, but not at the left, due to how the ports are placed.